Skip to content

 Common Causes of Bladder Issues

-• Caffeine, alcohol, fizzy drinks, spicy or acidic foods
+• Medications and diet: Diuretics (water tablets), caffeine, alcohol, fizzy drinks, spicy or acidic foods.

-• High fluid intake, anxiety, frequent “just in case” urination
+• Bladder habits and fluid intake: High fluid intake, frequent “just in case” urination, anxiety.

-• Stroke, multiple sclerosis (MS), Parkinson’s disease, spinal injury, diabetes
+• Neurological conditions: Stroke, MS, Parkinson’s disease, spinal injury, diabetes.

-• Pelvic floor exercises: Strengthen the muscles that support the bladder
+• Pelvic Floor Exercises: Strengthen the muscles that support the bladder and improve control.

-• Bladder training: Helps increase the time between trips to the toilet
+• Bladder Training: Helps increase the time between toilet visits to reduce urgency and frequency.

-• Lifestyle advice: Includes guidance on fluid intake, diet, and healthy toileting habits
+• Lifestyle Advice: Guidance on fluid intake, diet, and healthy toileting habits to support bladder health.

-• Electrical stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles
+• Electrical Stimulation: A gentle current may be used to activate and strengthen weak pelvic floor muscles when they are difficult to contract.

 Bowel Issues